cloud-bulldozer/e2e-benchmarking/workloads/router-perf-v2/README.md

 The purpose of the `ingress-performance.sh` script is to run an e2e ingress benchmark suite against the given OpenShift cluster.

 # Workload behaviour
-This script uses kube-burner to quickly spin-up the required infrastructure to perform the benchmark.
+These scripts use kube-burner to quickly spin-up the required infrastructure to perform the benchmark.
-The different test scenarios are performed in order according to the following logic.
+The different test scenarios are performed in order according to the following pseudo-code.

 ```
+for termination in TERMINATIONS; do
   for clients in CLIENTS; do
     for keepalive_requests in KEEPALIVE_REQUESTS; do
-    for termination in TERMINATIONS; do
       for sample in SAMPLES; do
         run_test
         sleep QUIER_PERIOD